-53 Sam's Club stores are closing their doors
+63 Sam's Club stores are closing their doors

 "I don't want to deal with Sam's Club," he said.
 "What they're doing is absolutely wrong."

-Corona will still be working at the store until it closes on Jan.
-26, a requirement to receive his severance.
+Corona said he will still be working at the store until it closes on January 26, a requirement to receive his severance.

+Hitt declined to provide a list of addresses for the 63 Sam's Clubs locations that will be shut down.

 Thirty-nine stores called by CNNMoney had recorded messages saying the store was closed Thursday but would reopen Friday.

-It's unclear whether or not these stores will remain open.
+When asked about this message, Hitt confirmed stores were shut down for one day so that management could inform employees about the decision to close the location -- but the "majority" will reopen Friday to begin liquidation sales.

 Nine stores said they were closed effective Thursday, and two more said they would close January 26.